Collection Development Policy

 SELECTION CRITERIA

-Selection criteria are developed and regularly reviewed by a Collection Advisory Team consisting of staff members from Administration, Collection Management Services, and Public Services.
+Selection criteria are developed and regularly reviewed by a Collection Collaboration Committee consisting of staff members from Administration, Collection Management Services, and Public Services.

 The Library does not attempt to build comprehensive collections in every field of knowledge.
 All selectors must consider availability of space and budgetary restrictions when choosing resources for the Library.
 In addition, selectors consider the following criteria.
 These criteria apply to all materials, regardless of format or intended age level.